SERVIR-Amazonia/guyana-training/gee-flood/optical-landsat.md

  This training session was adapted from [SERVIR Mekong Case Study 2 - Surface Water Mapping](https://docs.google.com/document/d/1uyFCMNi1mhiMvwEwFiqOflyUL__uKb7jwwsSLES3hQo/edit)

-1. Create a new script file in your own script repository - name it 'Water Mapping - Optical'.
+1. Create a new script file in your own script repository - name it 'Flood Mapping - Optical'.
 Keep in mind a master copy is available in the script repository.
 2. Check the full script [https://code.earthengine.google.com/94091350023b90d3d744f4302a4d1b84](https://code.earthengine.google.com/94091350023b90d3d744f4302a4d1b84)

-## Theory
+**Theory**

 High-resolution measurements of the distribution and dynamics of surface water are essential for many environmental applications, such as flood forecasting and warning, agricultural and urban water management, and simulation of transport of pollutants in water bodies.
 Water can be detected using multi-spectral satellite imagery, as water significantly absorbs most radiation at near-infrared (NIR) wavelengths and beyond.
 The Normalized Difference Water Index (NDWI) is a simple spectral index that uses the strong absorption of water in NIR to identify water bodies.